When selling a business, it’s important to think carefully – before taking it to market – about your reasons and objectives for selling.

 These free resources can all be downloaded from our online Resource Library.

 JPAbusiness offers a range of services to business buyers and sellers, including professional valuations and market appraisals.
-To learn more, contact the team on 02 6360 0360 (Orange) or 02 9893 1803 (Parramatta) for a confidential initial discussion.
+To learn more, contact the team on +61 2 9893 1803 for a confidential initial discussion.

 James Price has over 30 years' experience in providing strategic, commercial and financial advice to Australian and international business clients.
 James' blogs provide business advice for aspiring and current small to mid-sized business owners, operators and managers.